AutoGL: A Library for Automated Graph Learning: Evaluation

 \section{Evaluation}

-In this section, we provide experimental results.
-Note that we mainly want to showcase the usage of AutoGL and its main functional modules rather than aiming to achieve the new state-of-the-art on benchmarks or compare different algorithms.
-For node classification, we use Cora, CiteSeer, and PubMed with the standard dataset splits from \citep{gcn}.
-For graph classification, we follow the setting in \citep{errica2020fair} and report the average accuracy of 10-fold cross-validation on MUTAG, PROTEINS, and IMDB-B.
+In this section, we provide experimental results to showcase the usage of AutoGL as well as every functional module.
+Note that we mainly want to showcase the usage of AutoGL and its main functional modules rather than aiming to achieve the new state-of-the-art benchmarks or compare different algorithms.
+For node classification, we use Cora, CiteSeer, and PubMed with the standard dataset splits from \cite{gcn}.
+For graph classification, we follow the setting in \cite{errica2020fair} and report the average accuracy of 10-fold cross-validation on MUTAG, PROTEINS, and IMDB-B.

-\textbf{AutoGL Results} We turn on all the functional modules in AutoGL, and report the fully automated results in Table \ref{semi} and Table \ref{graph}.
+\textbf{AutoGL Results} We turn on all the functional modules in AutoGL except NAS, and report the fully automated results in Table~\ref{exp:semi} and Table~\ref{exp:graph}.
 We use the best single model for graph classification under the cross-validation setting.
 We observe that in all the benchmark datasets, AutoGL achieves better results than vanilla models, demonstrating the importance of AutoML on graphs and the effectiveness of the proposed pipeline in the released library.

+\textbf{Neural Architecture Search} Table~\ref{exp:NAS} reports the results of four representative NAS methods.
+The results show that GASSO~\cite{qin2021graph}, which is specifically designed for graph data, achieves the best results.
+Besides, the results obtained in our library are largely aligned with the original results reported in the paper.

-\textbf{Hyper-Parameter Optimization} Table \ref{hpo:node} reports the results of two implemented HPO methods, i.e., random search and TPE \citep{tpe}, for the semi-supervised node classification task.
+\textbf{Hyper-Parameter Optimization} Table~\ref{exp:hpo:node} reports the results of two implemented HPO methods, i.e., random search and TPE~\cite{tpe}, for the semi-supervised node classification task.
 As shown in the table, as the number of trials increases, both HPO methods tend to achieve better results.
 Besides, both methods outperform vanilla models without HPO.
 Note that a larger number of trials do not guarantee better results because of the potential overfitting problem.
-We further test these HPO methods with ten trials for the graph classification task and report the results in Table \ref{hpo:graph}.
+We further test these HPO methods with ten trials for the graph classification task and report the results in Table~\ref{exp:hpo:graph}.
 The results generally show improvements over the default hand-picked parameters on all datasets.